How to Get PR in Australia for Indian Students?

 7. Once your application is submitted, wait for a decision.
 Interviewing and processing times may vary depending on the type of visa and individual circumstances.
 Monitor the status of your application through the online portal.
 If your application is successful, you will receive a visa grant.
 Review the conditions attached to your visa and ensure compliance.

-Upon the grant of the visa, you will officially become a Permanent Resident of Australia.
+Upon the visa being granted, you will officially become a Permanent Resident of Australia.
 This status allows you to live, work, and study in the country indefinitely.

 Related Articles